Damanis

-Damanis is a Baloch tribe in the Balochistan region which incorporates regions of Iran, Afghanistan and Pakistan.
-The majority of Damanis live in the Balochistan, Kerman, Khorasan and Hormongan regions of Iran, and a minority of them live in Eastern Balochistan in Southern Afghanistan and the Chagai District of the Balochistan province of Pakistan.
+Damani are a Baloch tribe in the Balochistan region, which incorporates regions of Iran, Afghanistan and Pakistan.
+The majority of Damanis live in the Balochistan, Kerman, Khorasan and Hormongan regions of Iran, with minority populations in Eastern Balochistan in Southern Afghanistan and the Chagai District of the Balochistan province of Pakistan.
 The chief clans of Damanis are Yarahmadzai, Ismailzai and Gamshadzai.